RMI-PACTA/workflow.data.preparation/README.md

 Run `docker-compose up` from the root directory, and docker will build the image (if necessary), and then run the data.prep process given the specified options in the .env file.

-Use `docker-compose build` to force a rebuild of the Docker image.
+Use `docker-compose build --no-cache` to force a rebuild of the Docker image.